 5. Wildhorse Saloon

-Things to do in Nashville For Couples
+Things To Do In Nashville (TN) For Couples

 1. Explore Downtown on a Carriage Ride

-Many carriage rides in Nashville last about 20 minutes, leaving you plenty of time to enjoy the rest of the day (and night) with your significant other.
+Many carriage rides in Nashville last about 20 minutes, leaving plenty of time to enjoy the rest of the day (and night) with your significant other.

 2. Go for a Hike at Forest Hills

-Enjoy views of Radnor Lake while exploring the woods of the park in this amazing neighborhood.
+Enjoy views of Radnor Lake while exploring the woods in this amazing city.